sarvjeets/lakshmi/README.md

-  info     Prints detailed information about an asset or account. init     Initializes a new portfolio by adding asset classes. list     Command to list various parts of the portfolio. whatif   Run hypothetical what if scenarios by adding DELTA to an...
+  info     Prints detailed information about an asset or account. init     Initializes a new portfolio by adding asset classes. list     Command to list various parts of the portfolio. whatif   Run hypothetical what if scenarios by modifying the total...
 ```

 A new portfolio can be created by either: